This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Where to stay in Cork

 I stayed at Sheilas Hostel in Cork.
 The hostel had two different common areas, which I liked.
-But the 6-bed female dorm room and ensuite was quite old, the breakfast cost €3, and the microwave in the kitchen honestly looked like it hadn’t been cleaned in years.
-It’s also located up a steep hill, so be prepared for that if you have a suitcase like myself.
+But the 6-bed female dorm room and ensuite were quite old, the breakfast cost €3, and the microwave in the kitchen honestly looked like it hadn’t been cleaned in years.
+It’s also located up a steep hill, so be prepared for that if you have a suitcase like me.

 I also checked out the free Galway City Museum and walked around Shop Street and the Latin Quarter, which is a very colourful place.
 My second day was spent visiting the Cliffs of Moher with Lally Tours, which is one of Ireland’s top attractions.